 I’ve been uncomfortable with the usage of “Complex” – the whole of VUCA describes complexity.
 (We discuss VUCA here)

-In future, I will refer to VUCA as Volatile, Uncertain, COMPLICATED, and Ambiguous.
+It is better these days to refer to VUCA as Volatile, Uncertain, COMPLICATED, and Ambiguous.

+These days we use complex in the sense of complex adaptive systems.
+The whole of VUCA describes complexity.
 Complexity arises from a network of relationships between autonomous agents.
 I think, that’s my best understanding so far.

 VUCA are emergent descriptive properties of the resulting system.

 Don’t confuse complexity with complicatedness.
 That’s why I changed it.
 Finding a vaccine is complicated.
 What the virus does is complex.
 As a result, the virus’s progress is VUCA.

 It is uncertain: will we find a safe vaccine and when?
 Will it mutate?

 It is complicated: there is a global network of infection, lockdowns, treatment travel…